Women in STEM: Jane Bunn, Channel 7 Meteorologist and Weather Presenter

 A maths background doesn’t have to mean a lifetime of statistics and analysing data; there’s plenty of career doors that these diverse qualifications can open for you.

-Jane Bunn is an Australian Meteorologist and Weather presenter for Channel 7, a trusted source for information of Melbourne’s always-changing weather.
-With a successful career and armed with a range of qualifications; Jane Bunn is a great Ambassador for Women in STEM and proves that with the right qualifications, you can get anywhere.
+Jane Bunn is an Australian Meteorologist and Weather presenter for Channel 7, a trusted source for information on Melbourne’s always-changing weather.
+Armed with a range of qualifications; Jane Bunn is a great Ambassador for Women in STEM and proves that with the right qualifications, you can get anywhere.

 What qualifications do you have that allowed you to be in this career?